Donald Maclean (British politician)

 Sir Donald Maclean (9 January 1864 – 15 June 1932) was a British Liberal Party politician in the United Kingdom.
-He was Leader of the Opposition between 1918 and 1920 and served in the Cabinet of Ramsay MacDonald's National Government as President of the Board of Education from 1931 until his death in June the following year.
+He was Leader of the Opposition between 1919 and 1920 and served in the Cabinet of Ramsay MacDonald's National Government as President of the Board of Education from 1931 until his death in June the following year.

-Life and career
+Early life and career

 Born in Farnworth, near Bolton, Lancashire, Maclean was the eldest son of John Maclean, a cordwainer originally of Tiree in the Inner Hebrides, and his wife Agnes Macmillan.
 His younger brother was Sir Ewen Maclean.

 Maclean practiced as a solicitor with practices in Cardiff and Lincoln's Inn Fields, London.
 A member of the Presbyterian Church of England, he was vice-president of the Cardiff Free Church Council in 1902–3, and also worked closely with the National Society for the Prevention of Cruelty to Children.

+Political career

 He was a last-minute choice as one of the Liberal Party candidates in Bath at the 1900 general election, but was defeated at the polls.
 At the 1906 general election, he stood again and was elected as a Liberal Member of Parliament for the constituency.
 Whilst an MP, he voted in favour of the 1908 Women's Enfranchisement Bill.

 He lost his seat at the January 1910 general election, but moved constituency at the December 1910 general election and was returned for Peebles and Selkirk, a seat he held until 1918.
-He then represented Peebles and South Midlothian between 1918 and 1922, losing in the 1922 United Kingdom general election, and then the Northern Division of Cornwall between 1929 and 1932.
+He then represented Peebles and Southern Midlothian between 1918 and 1922, losing in the 1922 United Kingdom general election, and then the Northern Division of Cornwall between 1929 and 1932.
+He also unsuccessfully contested Kilmarnock in 1923 and Cardiff East in 1924.

 Maclean was appointed a Privy Counsellor in 1916, and was knighted in 1917.
 He was Leader of the Liberal Parliamentary Party from 1918 to 1920, as the leader of the Liberal Party, H. H. Asquith had lost his seat in the House of Commons.
 For those two years he also served as Leader of the Opposition, while Labour had no official leader and Sinn Féin had proclaimed the Irish Republic and the First Dail.

 Towards the end of his life, Maclean joined the National Government headed by Ramsay MacDonald.
 He served as President of the Board of Education from 1931 to 1932.